 There is no statutory notice and no prescribed format for the notice.
 The notice should be upbeat and positive and should avoid using local government jargon wherever possible.
-A sample notice is available from the Northants CALC web site (choose editable Word version, or PDF version).
+A sample notice is available from the Northants CALC web site (choose editable Word version).